Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-deploy-pu.markdown

 *Description:*

-Deploys a Processing Unit onto the Service Grid.
+Deploys a Processing Unit to the service grid.

 *Example:*